 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Yes, that is the intent of the program.
-It is to help with those costs.
-I would encourage the communities; from my understanding, it's the Hamlet of Igloolik that administers the freezer, and I encourage them to send an application under this program.
-That application form is available on our website.
+Yes, the intent of the program is to help with those costs.
+From my understanding, it's the Hamlet of Igloolik that administers the freezer.
+I would encourage them to send an application under this program and the application form is available on our website.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Ms. Quassa.
+Speaker: Your second and final supplementary, Ms. Quassa.

 Ms. Quassa (interpretation): Thank you, Mr. Speaker.
-I'm very pleased.
-Thank you. (interpretation ends) The community of Igloolik has expressed interest in expanding the current freezer facility to allow for large-scale processing of country foods.
+I'm very pleased with that response.
+Thank you.

+(interpretation ends) The community of Igloolik has expressed interest in expanding the current freezer facility to allow for large-scale processing of country foods.

 As the minister is aware, he is also responsible for the Nunavut Development Corporation and the Nunavut Business Credit Corporation.

-In his 2022-23 letter of expectation to the board of directors of the Nunavut Development Corporation, the minister made reference to "New projects and investments in our commercial fishery and harvesting sectors that will lead to enhanced employment and income earning opportunities for Nunavut hunters, fishermen, and processing plant workers."
+In his 2022-23 Letter of Expectation to the Board of Directors of the Nunavut Development Corporation, the minister made reference to "new projects and investments in our commercial fishery and harvesting sectors that will lead to enhanced employment and income earning opportunities for Nunavut hunters, fishermen and processing plant workers."